hashicorp/vault-helm/README.md

 ## Testing

-The Helm charts are tested in two forms: [Bats](https://github.com/bats-core/bats-core) tests and `helm test` tests.
-The Bats tests test changing Helm chart values and the effect on the install.
-The `helm test` tests verify that a deployed chart appears healthy.

-To run the Bats test: `kubectl` must be configured locally to be authenticated to a running Kubernetes cluster with Helm installed.
-With that in place, just run bats:
+The Helm chart ships with both unit and acceptance tests.

+The unit tests don't require any active Kubernetes cluster and complete very quickly.
+These should be used for fast feedback during development.
+The acceptance tests require a Kubernetes cluster with a configured `kubectl`.
+Both require [Bats](https://github.com/bats-core/bats-core) and `helm` to be installed and available on the CLI.

+To run the unit tests:

+    bats ./test/unit

+To run the acceptance tests:

-    bats ./test
+    bats ./test/acceptance

-If the tests fail, deployed resources in the Kubernetes cluster may not be properly cleaned up.
+If the acceptance tests fail, deployed resources in the Kubernetes cluster may not be properly cleaned up.
 We recommend recycling the Kubernetes cluster to start from a clean slate.

 **Note:** There is a Terraform configuration in the